DeFiEye/Mini-Bridge/starknet/README.md

 - `sn_getLogs_ETHtransfer`: get ETH transfer events
 - `sn_getTransactionANDReceipt`: get a transaction and its receipt
 - `sn_sendRawTransaction`: send a signed tx to RPC

+Most of the functions do RPC call itself, without relying on starknet_py to ensure the performance.

+Note that braavos account contract overrides the signature process of deploy contract, and `starknet_py` do not support it.
+We have fixed it by hooking the signature function, see `sn_braavos_deploy_account`.

 ## Examples